 This extra 10 percent can have the effect of covering part of the penalty loading remaining after the other two elements have been considered.

 There will be occasions when the extra 10 percent can, with full co-operation, reduce the penalty loading to nil.

 The extra 10 percent abatement will not be due in the following circumstances

 - where an SA enquiry has been opened, since the taxpayer cannot be said to have no fear of early discovery

 - where a person has taken a significant period to correct their non-compliance in relation to either an onshore or offshore matter, or they would previously have been able to make a disclosure through one of HMRC’s offshore disclosure facilities.
 A ‘significant period‘ is normally considered to be over 3 years but may be less where the overall disclosure covers a longer period.

 If you think this may apply to your case, the extra 10% must not be given and you should also consider further restricting the abatement for disclosure, see EM6070.

 - has failed to complete returns or provide accounts, and

 - has incurred penalties under TMA70/S93(5)

-will normally qualify for a 20 percent abatement for disclosure on their submission.
+will normally qualify for a maximum 10 or 20 percent abatement for disclosure on their submission.